Kayak hire on beautiful Loch Lomond

 What To Bring

 You will almost certainly get wet whilst kayaking so best to wear old clothes.
 Shorts, leggings or swimwear are ideal and a warm and water proof jacket is a good idea even if you don’t use it.
+If you have water shoes bring them along however an old pair of trainers will do just as well.
 A towel and change of clothes for afterwards is essential as there’s nothing worse than getting into the car and driving home in soggy trousers.
-We don’t currently have changing facilities on the farm so please come ready to head out on the water.
+We have basic changing facilities down on the beach you can use to change if necessary.
 Remember a mobile phone is essential should you need to get in touch if you have a problem.